WidowMaker Heart Attack Damage is Reduced by Cannabis in Your Blood

 One way to better the outcomes for patients would be to improve the tolerance of the heart muscle to ischemia.
 Cannabinoid-based therapy is one of the promising possibilities for accomplishing this.

-Heart Can be Taught to Withstand Low Oxygen
+Train the Heart to Withstand Low Oxygen

 The concept, however, led researchers to develop therapeutic strategies that help patients after they have suffered from an MI.
 It is called “post-conditioning”, and consists of short periods of alternating treatments of low oxygen (ischemia) and normal oxygen (reperfusion), after the heart attack has occurred.